hey-ikon/replication-materials/IJF-2024-ANES/README.md

-Replication data and codes of "Forecasting presidential elections: Accuracy of ANES voter intentions" in International Journal of Forecasting
+Replication data and codes of "**Forecasting presidential elections: Accuracy of ANES voter intentions**" in the International Journal of Forecasting

 codes/
   - 01-mkdata-ANES01.do